spyofthemonth/air-surfer/README.md

 # air-surfer
-iOS app created in Objective-C. Outdated.
+Air Surfer was released in 2014 iOS app/game created in Objective-C.
+Used the Sprite Kit framework.
+Info in the App Store link below.

+by Ryan King

 #App Store link
 https://itunes.apple.com/ca/app/air-surfer-in-space!/id944528307?mt=8